 Irvington is a northeastern Breckinridge county city near the border with Meade county, about nine miles northeast of Hardinsburg.
 It was established as a station on the Louisville, St. Louis, and Texas railroad in 1888 and named for Irvington, New York, the home of the railroad's chief engineer.

 SEARCH THE KENTUCKY ATLAS & GAZETTEER

-© 2014 David C. Elbon
+© 2023 David C. Elbon